Cwickniss/agentic/README.md

 ### A note before you begin

 I'm here to help you be most successful with your learning!
-If you hit any snafus, or if you have any ideas on how I can improve the course, please do reach out in the platform or by emailing me direct (ed@edwarddonner.com).
-It's always great to connect with people on LinkedIn to build up the community - you'll find me here:
+If you hit any snafus, please do reach out by emailing me direct (ed@edwarddonner.com).
+It's always great to connect with people on LinkedIn - you'll find me here:
 https://www.linkedin.com/in/eddonner/

-If you'd like to go more deeply into LLMs and Agents, I'm running a number of [Live Events](https://www.oreilly.com/search/?q=author%3A%20%22Ed%20Donner%22) with O'Reilly and Pearson; I also have a comprehensive 8-week [Mastering LLM engineering](https://www.udemy.com/course/llm-engineering-master-ai-and-large-language-models/?referralCode=35EB41EBB11DD247CF54) course that builds this entire Agentic AI platform from the ground up, including RAG and fine-tuning.
+If you'd like to go more deeply into LLMs and Agents:
+- I'm running a number of [Live Events](https://www.oreilly.com/search/?q=author%3A%20%22Ed%20Donner%22) with O'Reilly and Pearson
+- I also have a comprehensive, hands-on 8-week [Mastering LLM engineering](https://www.udemy.com/course/llm-engineering-master-ai-and-large-language-models/?referralCode=35EB41EBB11DD247CF54) course that builds this entire Agentic AI platform from the ground up, including RAG and fine-tuning.

 ## Setup instructions